starcoinorg/starmask-extension/README.md

 ```
 # Development

-It is convenient to use `yarn link @starcoin/xxx` for debugging,
+It is convenient to use `yarn link @starcoin/xxx` for debugging in localhost,

 but dont forget doing the following steps before next release: